-The average rental price in Fan District is currently $2,595, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 63.3% of the neighborhoods in Virginia.
+The average rental price in Fan District is currently $2,687, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.8% of Virginia neighborhoods.

 Fan District is a densely urban neighborhood (based on population density) located in Richmond, Virginia.